 During late fall and winter, large flocks of Cedar Waxwings can be found feeding on remaining berries on various trees and shrubs.
 With a limited diet and food sources this time of year, locating these birds is quite easy.
 Find berries and you will find Cedar Waxwings.
 Once a flock is located, they can be observed feeding in the same location for days until all of the fruit is consumed.
 In areas where fruit trees are abundant, Cedar Waxwings will be found all winter, only moving short distances to search for food.

-This past week I discovered a large flock of Cedar Waxwings feeding on the berries of two Hawthorn Trees in Springbank Park.
-The flock was observed feeding daily in the same two trees.
+This past week I discovered a large flock of Cedar Waxwings feeding on berries in Springbank Park.
+The flock was observed feeding daily in the same group of trees.
 The birds were more interested in feeding than they were concerned with my presence, and many views were had from merely an arms length away.
 In fact, I had to step back in order to photograph the birds with a 400mm lens.
 The week passed and the trees are now completely void of berries.
 Fortunately, the area is full of fruit trees and I located the flock only a short distance away.
 Knowing these predictable feeding areas and movements will provide excellent views, and photo opportunities all winter as the birds move along the river.

 The silent movements of Cedar Waxwings often go unnoticed as they flit around consuming berries.
 It is not uncommon to be right next to these birds without detecting their presence.
 Learning their soft whistling call is a great help in locating Cedar Waxwings.
 Flocks of Waxwings will regularly perch high in trees letting out their soft calls while others feed closer to the ground.
 It is these faint whistles that will alert you of Cedar Waxwings in the area.